 "On the other hand," the workshop report continued, "if a relatively inexpensive (500-1000 dollars per kilogram) supply of construction materials became available high above Earth, defensive systems would likely be designed very differently, with greater capabilities and greater survivability."
 Layered armor for an SDI missile-defense platform with a cross-sectional area of 20 square meters would have a mass of about 400 metric tons; 100 such platforms would thus require about 40,000 metric tons of armor.

-Layered metal armor would blunt attacks by kinetic-energy weapons (that is, weapon systems that fired solid projectiles); for defense against particle beams or nuclear explosions, however, radiation shielding would be needed.
+Layered metal armor would blunt attacks by kinetic-energy weapons (that is, systems that fired solid projectiles); for defense against particle beams or nuclear explosions, however, radiation shielding would be needed.
 The La Jolla workshop proposed using water from asteroids or (if any existed) from the lunar poles as neutron shielding for vulnerable electronic systems.
 Water would, of course, also have life support uses, and could be split into liquid oxygen and liquid hydrogen chemical rocket propellants.

 After armor, the most important application of space resources in terms of mass was what the La Jolla workshop report dubbed "stabilizing inertia.”
 An enemy attack might cause a missile-defense platform to spin out of control even if its armor shielded it from damage.
 Mounting the platform on a chunk of raw asteroid would greatly increase its mass, making it much harder to shove around.

 Third after armor and stabilizing inertia were heat sinks.
 The La Jolla workshop anticipated that missile-defense systems - for example, missile-destroying lasers powered by exploding nuclear bombs - would generate a great deal of waste heat very rapidly.
 Without places for the heat to go, they could easily destroy themselves.
 A heat sink might take the form of a large tank of water or large block of metal.